Menemi-dev/users-table/README.md

 </ol>

 ## Usage
 The plugin uses a default endpoint on activate in /users.
-To set a new route go to the admin area, Settings->Users Table Menu.
+To set a route go to the admin area, Settings->Users Table Menu.
 Enter the new name of the endpoint route to use.

-To display the users' table. go to the endpoint set before.
+To display the users' table, go to the endpoint set before.
 The table lists all users, to see a user's detail click on the user and the data will be displayed in an area under the table.

 ## Cache for HTTP requests
 The first request to the API brings all the users with their respective details.
 This data is cached using a local object because we only need it to exist on the page they are created, we don't need to allocate the data across the site.

 ## Styling
-The plugin uses minimum custom styling to better the blend to the current theme's general styling
+The plugin uses minimum custom styling to better the blend with the current theme's general styling